site search by freefind

 Are there any disadvantages in using this technique?

 Yes.
 Although it can be taught in minutes, to be a fully competent therapist using it requires about a week of training.
 This is because an understanding of what can be found in the psyche and how to deal with it is required.
 It is also more physically and emotionally painful than EFT, for example, consequently we teach techniques to ease and speed this problem.
 Additionally, we like to recommend that the therapist continues to stay with the client until they have healed, which sometimes is a problem in the standard 50 minute session.

 Do I have to learn yet another new model of the psyche?

 Yes.
 However, students learn the model by personal experience, not academically, and we teach it only because it is necessary in understanding how to heal certain conditions.
 It’s not like learning all those other models in school, thank goodness.

 Our subcellular psychobiology model of the human psyche is radically different from anything else that we know of in the field.
 It unifies spiritual, psychological and biological data, and we have created a number of techniques based on this understanding.
 The model not only allows us to predict phenomena to our knowledge never before discovered, but also to invent new techniques from our understanding of the underlying biological mechanisms.
 Essentially, with this model, we now view psychology more as if it were engineering, rather than an art.

 We hope that other technique developers will pick up on our work in the future so that other therapy techniques will become even more effective.

-How to do basic Whole-Hearted Healing™ for professionals and laypeople is provided here as a public service.
-Included are common questions, updates to the technique, practitioner feedback, testimonials, and questions on advanced Whole-Hearted Healing™.
+How to do Whole-Hearted Healing™ for professionals and laypeople is provided here as a public service.
+Included are common questions, updates to the technique, practitioner feedback, and testimonials.

 ...or visit our Forum